0xFFrancesco/Node-Get-Financial-Stats/readme.md

 The software is dependent on you internet connection speed.
 Please adjust the relative values in your `config.js` file to match the time required by your network to perform the needed operations (inject jQuery and wait for the ajax chart data response).

 ### How does it work? 🤔

+**1/8/18 Update: I have changed the underlying architecture to be based on an heavily concurrent approach.
+This speeds up the overall process of many times.
+The default setting uses a pool of 6 concurrent workers, but you can easily adjust the number in you configuration.**

 It automatically reads the data from the Google Finance website using [NodeJS](https://nodejs.org/en/) and [Puppeteer](https://github.com/GoogleChrome/puppeteer), capturing ~~screenshots~~ SVG-charts and data of a user-defined list of financial instruments.

 Then combines those information to create an easy digestible HTML file which at a quick glance sums up all the data.